 “The Depression was polarizing,” said Latin and Greek Teacher Daniel Houston.
 “Many lost everything; some gained a great deal.
 Deerfield was beginning to prosper in the 30s.
 Boyden’s work was paying off.”

 During the Second World War, Deerfield students supported the war effort on the homefront.
 They volunteered to work on local farms in the afternoons during the annual harvest, a tradition that lasted until 1950.
 Furthermore, the Scroll advertised government war bonds in its pages.

 Several students also served in the war directly.
 Kenneth F. Clark, Editor-in-Chief of the 1945 Deerfield Scroll, left in the Winter Term to serve aboard the Merchant Maine, which played a crucial role in supplying the U.S. troops with vital transportation and goods.

 Several changes were also made on campus to ensure everyone’s safety.
 The administration canceled Spring Day in 1945 after receiving a request from the Office of Defense and Transportation.
 However, activities remained largely unaffected.
-“During the war, school life continued without much disruption,” wrote Deerfield Academy Historians Andrew and Robert Moorhead in A Pictorial History of the Academy.
+“During the war, school life continued without much disruption,” wrote Deerfield Academy Historians Andrea and Robert Moorhead in A Pictorial History of the Academy.
 Despite a paper shortage, the Scroll continued to print during the years of the war, the Glee Club continued to meet, and Deerfield’s sports teams continued to play games against other boarding schools and colleges.